- The Chamber

 A total of 350 tickets will be sold at $100 each – giving each ticket holder better than a 1 in 40 chance of winning.

 Tickets can be purchased at the Chamber office at 6658 Church Street in Douglasville or from Chamber Board members.
-Drawings will take place in a reverse raffle format on May 29, 2014 at the Centre at Arbor Connection during the Chamber’s monthly Comcast Business After Hours.
+Drawings will take place in a reverse raffle format at the Centre at Arbor Connection during the Chamber’s monthly Comcast Business After Hours in May.
 You do not have to be present to win.

 In a reverse raffle, the first ticket drawn is not the winner, but will be worth $100 to the ticket holder.
 The top prize of $10,000 will be awarded to the lucky person holding the 350th, or last ticket drawn, but that’s not all.
 The 349th ticket drawn is worth $2,000, and the 50th, 100th, 150th, 200th, 250th and 300th tickets drawn will bring ticket holders $500.
 Tickets may be purchased individually or by groups who want to go together to purchase a lucky ticket.

 The mission of the Douglas County Chamber is to support, promote and attract business for the advancement of our community.
-The Chamber of Commerce currently serves more than 700 member businesses.
+The Douglas County Chamber currently serves more than 700 member businesses.
 For more information please contact the Chamber at 770-942-5022 or come by to purchase a ticket.